PlumpMath/intro-to-clojureclr-talk/README.md

 how to create a 'variable', function and call a .NET static method

-- Defines a variable that is scoped to the user namespace since it was defined in the REPL --(def msg "Clojure is Cool!")
+- Defines a variable that is scoped to the user namespace since it was defined in the REPL

+(def msg "Clojure is Cool!")

-;; Defines a function in the user namespace with one parameter and writes it to stdout (defn echo [my-str]
+- Defines a function in the user namespace with one parameter and writes it to stdout

+(defn echo [my-str]

   (println "You said:" my-str))

 ;; Calls the .NET static method WriteLine